Kayaker records seal swimming in Hudson River

 “I’ve seen a couple of beavers, a couple of otters….”

-But while out on his most recent paddling excursions he spotted something quite out of place.
+But while out on his most recent paddling excursion, he spotted something quite out of place.

 “[It] jumped out of the water, which I got lucky enough to catch video of.
 It just kept on interacting with me and swam around the boat and under the boat.The second time it jumped out of the water it looked back at me to make sure I was watching.
 It was really cool.”